population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

-To understand how the government lockdowns affected food insecurity and how households responded to the lockdowns, we examine three broad
+To understand how the government lockdowns affected food insecurity and how households responded to the lockdowns, we examine four
-categories: labor market outcomes, changes in income across sources, and whether households received assistance from outside sources.
+categories: labor market outcomes, movement between sectors, changes in income across sources, and assistance from outside sources.

 ## Impact on Labor Market Outcomes